labbsr0x/bb-promster/README.md

 All other configurations from [Promster](https://github.com/flaviostutz/promster) itself and Prometheus are still available for use.
 We recommend, though, to use them with care and always checking for conflicts with our env resolution logic implemented in `run.sh`.

+# Alert Rules Template Loader
+The BB-promster allows you to update alert-rules templates based on `prod_version` and `pilot_version` registered on etcd.
+It's useful to easily create and update comparative alerts between versions.
+To use this functionality, you need to:

+1. Define the env **ALERT_RULES_FILE** equals to `/etc/prometheus/comparative-alerts.yml` in your `docker-compose.yml` file.

+2. Create an `alert-rules.yml.tmpl` inside the `alert_rules` folder.
+The valid variables for the template are `.PilotVersion` and `.ProdVersion`.
+You can find an alert template file example [here](https://github.com/labbsr0x/bb-promster/blob/master/alert_rules/alert-rules.yml.tmpl).

+3. Run bb-promster project.

+4. Register `prod_version` in etcd, passing `/versions/$REGISTRY_SERVICE/prod_version/version_number`.
+For example: `etcdctl put /versions/example-1/prod_version/v0001`.

+5. Register the `pilot_version` in etcd, passing `/versions/$REGISTRY_SERVICE/pilot_version/version_number`.
+For example: `etcdctl put /versions/example-1/pilot_version/v0002`.

+Once a prod_version and a pilot_version are registered in etcd, the template file will be loaded in Prometheus as an alert rules file.
+When a new version was registered in etcd, the alert rule will be reloaded with the new version.

 # Example

 This repository also comes with an example.
 Just go to your terminal and type: